alexthemaster/sharex-server/README.md

 ## ▶️ Quickstart

-### 🐳 Docker is the recommended way to run ShareX-Server!
+### 🐳 Docker is the recommended way to run ShareX Server!
 See [Docker Hub](https://hub.docker.com/r/alexthemaster/sharex-server) for setup instructions.

 #### 🔨 Manually in your Node app: